AbdulAaqib/3d_dicom_software_for_students/README.md

 3. Pick the tissue preset, smoothing, and reduction options.
 4. Click `Convert` – the app stages files in `.cache/dicom_sessions/<job_id>` and invokes `dicom2stl --meta` to produce `output.stl` + `metadata.json`.
+5. After a successful run, hop to the `Workspace` tab to inspect, annotate, and chat about the generated STL.

 All conversions stay local; reruns reuse cached directories so you can share the paths with the chatbot/tools.